skswar/Unsupervised_Learning_With_Seismic_Signals/README.md

 The link to the data can be found [here](https://github.com/skswar/Seismic_Signal_Analysis/tree/main/datasource).

-## Link to Notebook
+## Link to Code
-The methodology followed has been discussed in the following section in detail.
+The methodology followed in this proejct has been discussed in the next section in detail.
 One can access the notebook through the following link.

 **Link to Notebook**: [Seismic_Data_Analysis.ipynb](https://github.com/skswar/Seismic_Signal_Analysis/tree/main/Seismic_Data_Analysis.ipynb)